General Terms of Delivery and Payment (valid from 1st June 2013)

 4. Price and payment conditions; offsetting

 4.1 Prices are always the list prices valid on the date of delivery.
-They are ex-works prices (EXW [Incoterms 2010]), exclusive of packaging, insurance, loading at the factory and value-added tax; the packaging will not be taken back.
+They are ex-works prices (EXW [Incoterms in the latest version]), exclusive of packaging, insurance, loading at the factory and value-added tax; the packaging will not be taken back.

 4.2 Payments are to be made net cash, without any deduction and free of charges, within 30 days of the invoice date.
 It shall be for us to decide which claims or partial claims of the Ordering Party’s may be offset against such payments.

 4.3 If any changes in order execution are necessitated by circumstances where risk is borne by the Ordering Party, then this latter shall bear all additional costs thereby incurred.